YZ1GO/L.EIC028_CPD_PROJ02/assign2/config/README.md

 ## Notes
 These credentials are the default values that will be loaded every time the server starts.

-Any changes made during runtime will be lost upon restarting the server, and only these default credentials will persist.
+The default hashed passwords are `123` in plaintext.